dasch-swiss/dsp-tools/docs/dsp-tools-usage.md

 etc. And it might happen that a dependency is replaced, e.g. JDK 11 Zulu by JDK 17 Temurin.
 A non-developer can quickly get lost in this jungle.

-That's why dsp-tools offers a command to facilitate the handling of API and APP:
+That's why dsp-tools offers a command to facilitate the handling of DSP-API and DSP-APP:
 ```
 dsp-tools start-stack
 ```

-This calls Docker commands to start up the latest deployed versions of API and the APP, i.e. the versions that are running on [https://admin.dasch.swiss](https://admin.dasch.swiss).
+This calls Docker commands to start up the latest deployed versions of DSP-API and DSP-APP, i.e. the versions that are running on [https://admin.dasch.swiss](https://admin.dasch.swiss).
 It's no longer necessary to have two local clones, nor to execute `make` commands inside them.
 The only requirement for this command is that Docker must be running.
 It can even be executed on a Windows machine without any of the software dependencies.

-When your work is done, shut down API and APP with
+When your work is done, shut down DSP-API and DSP-APP with
 ```
 dsp-tools stop-stack
 ```